-Tampering is when a player or team directly or indirectly entices, induces or persuades anybody (player, general manager, etc.) who is under contract with another team to negotiate for their services.
-The NBA takes tampering very seriously and may impose stiff penalties if it is discovered.
-However, the league will not typically investigate unless the team that for which the player is under contract files tampering charges.
+Tampering is when a player or team, directly or indirectly entices, induces or persuades anybody (player, general manager, etc.) who is under contract to another team to negotiate for their services.

-Although each member of the trio was set to become an unrestricted free agent at the end of the season, and unrestricted free agents have no such restrictions, each was technically still under contract to his existing team until June 30.
+Although each player was set to become an unrestricted free agent at the end of last season, each was technically still under contract to his existing team through June 30.

-Stern had previously told reporters he would not punish any players who supposedly participated in any summit meetings, and that players are not subject to the same strict rules as teams when it comes to tampering – except in extreme cases, when it can be proven that a player was operating as a direct extension of team management.
+He told reporters that he would not punish any players who supposedly participated in any summit meetings, and that players are not subject to the same strict rules as teams when it comes to tampering – except in extreme cases, when it can be proven that a player was operating as a direct extension of team management.

 The N.B.A. takes tampering very seriously and may impose stiff penalties if it is discovered.
 In the event of tampering, N.B.A. rules provide the Commissioner wide-ranging powers to be issued in his sole discretion.
 However, as he has expressed, the range of potential penalties differs substantially for team officials and players.